menuclose

 Congenital Facial Paralysis

 It is often caused by compression of the mother's uterus during childbirth.
-For detailed information about this facial paralysis, please see our Congenital Facial Paralysis in Turkey,you can check our page.
+For detailed information about this facial nerve palsy, please see our Congenital Facial Paralysis in Turkey,you can check our page.

 Hemifacial Spasm